-Regional projects may be developed from and/or solicited by operational areas, special districts, or sub-regions within the 12 county Bay Area UASI.
-Hub Planners, Bay Area UASI Workgroup Leads and Project Managers will work with the UASI counties/major cities to engage in outreach to solicit proposals.
+Regional projects may be developed from and/or solicited by operational areas, special districts, or sub-regions within the twelve county Bay Area UASI.
+Bay Area UASI Management Team project managers, hub planners, Bay Area UASI work group members, and other regional stakeholders will work with the UASI counties/major cities to engage in outreach to solicit proposals.

 Proposals are invited from government organizations within the UASI footprint, including all work group and hub participants.
+All proposals must meet the following criteria:

-All proposals should be submitted by the person who will be primarily responsible for project implementation and should have the approval of the relevant department head.
-Community-based and nonprofit groups are welcome to submit a proposal, but must do so through a government sponsor/partner.
+- Be submitted by the person who will be primarily responsible for project implementation - Have the approval of the relevant department head - Have a clear nexus to terrorism - Enhance the region's priority capabilities - Be regional insofar that the project directly benefits at least two operational areas

+Note that community-based and nonprofit groups are welcome to submit proposals but must do so through a government sponsor/partner.

-Proposals may only be submitted using an online form to the Management Team from November 12th-30th, 2012.
-All proposals must be submitted by 5pm on Friday November 30^{th} , and late proposals will be considered ineligible.
-Please note that all proposals - including those using core city and sustainment allocations - must be submitted by the November 30th deadline.
-Upon receipt of the proposals, the Management Team will share them with the appropriate Approval Authority members.
+Proposals may only be submitted using an online form to the Management Team from October 15th - November 15th, 2013.
+All proposals must be submitted by 5pm on Friday November 15th, and late proposals will be considered ineligible.
+Please note that all proposals - including those using core city and sustainment allocations - must be submitted by the November 15th deadline.

+Upon receipt of the proposals, the Management Team will share them with the appropriate Approval Authority members for review.
+This review will take place before proposals are distributed to the hubs for prioritization.